 The tasks that deal with data and spreadsheets!

 Unfortunately, an Airtable spreadsheet isn’t easily automated.

 If you really want to automate the Airtable database, you have two options:

 - Upgrade to the expensive Enterprise plan to get your hands on the feature

 - Use a third-party tool like Zapier to automate your relational database

-That’s too much work for something that’s supposed to reduce your workload!
+That sounds like a lot of work for something that’s supposed to make your life easier!

 Ironic, isn’t it?

 Unfortunately, Airtable doesn’t have a free reporting feature, but that’s okay.

 We might have a “solution” or two. 😉